joshbegley/nyt-latest/previous.md

 `Brunson will never forget the first chance he had to win a game.
 It's helped him make the clutch shots, including Wednesday against Atlanta.`\
 https://nytimes.com/athletic/6133382/2025/02/13/knicks-jalen-brunson-game-winner-hawks/

-**Rosenthal: With Bregman signing, the Red Sox make an appropriate big-market flex**\
+**Rosenthal: With Alex Bregman signing, the Red Sox make an appropriate big-market flex**\
 `It's a significant step forward for an organization that has been too cautious, too conservative and too cheap for too long.`\
 https://nytimes.com/athletic/6133409/2025/02/13/alex-bregman-red-sox-signing/